 This scholarship is dedicated to Liette Martinez, a student in graphic design and is offered to an art major whose emphasis is in graphic design.
 The scholarship goes to a junior or senior who does not qualify for financial aid, is working towards an art degree with an emphasis in graphic design, has a minimum 3.0 GPA, and submits a portfolio with 10 images and a short essay on their career goals.

 The Ken Barrick Memorial Endowed Scholarship is funded by his daughters, Kay Barrick Rickets and Barbara Barrick Edmonds and friends.
 It is in honor of Mr. Barrick’s long time commitment to the arts and his legacy as a professor at NMSU’s Department of Art.
-This scholarship is for students in the MFA program who are full time, submit a portfolio of 10 images and demonstrate a commitment to a professional career.
+This scholarship is for students in the MFA program who are full time.
+Applications will demonstrate a commitment to a professional career.

 Jose Cisneros Art Student Travel Award goes to a student from Southern New Mexico, Chihauhua, Mexico or El Paso Texas.
 The applicant is required to write a letter describing how he or she will use the money to travel outside of the this region to enhance his education in the arts.
 This award has been established by Mr. J Paul Taylor.

 The Mary Lawbaugh Endowed Fund is a purchase award for undergraduate or graduate student in good standing and whose artwork is accepted into the annual Juried Student Show.
 This was established in 1978 by Sylvia L. Ahern and has continued to be funded through Mary Lawbaugh’s children.

 This award goes out to a full time undergraduate student majoring in the studio arts or graphic arts program and has a 2.5 GPA.